AN: Revamped version of this chapter posted on 12/9/15

 "You kill him, you get nothing."

-Hesse looked him over before putting the phone back to John's ear with a look that clearly stated he doesn't believe that whatever John will say will sway his son.
-Victor probably knew Steve McGarrett as well, if not better than John did.
+Hesse looked him over for a long moment before putting the phone back to John's ear with a look that clearly stated he didn't believe that whatever John was going to say would sway his son.
+Victor probably knew Steve McGarrett as well, if not better than, John did.
+Still Harry prayed that John could buy them just a few minutes more.
+Hesse was distracted now but Harry could see Etienne beginning to tense as the sirens got louder and louder.

 "Listen to me, Champ."